 Serial Killers and Childhood Abuse Statistics

-In this 2005 study, childhood abuse was categorized as abuse suffered by the individual when they were under the age of 18 years.
-Finding credible and accurate information regarding these killers is challenging and the authors focused on 48 books, 54 websites, psychiatrist related reports and 140 news articles and used the following categories:
+Childhood abuse was categorized as abuse suffered by the individual when they were under the age of 18 years.
+Finding credible and accurate information regarding these killers is challenging and the authors focused on 48 books, 54 websites, psychiatrist related reports, and 140 news articles and used the following categories:

-- Physical abuse – causing or allowing non accidental physical injury
+- Physical abuse – causing or allowing a nonaccidental physical injury

 - Sexual abuse – any sexual activity, unhealthy or meeting the criminal definition